Tomaslapes/MinecraftCloneUrsina/README.md

 # MinecraftCloneUrsina
-This is a Weekend project
-I tried a relatively new python game engine called Ursina.
+This is a Weekend project in which I tried a relatively new python game engine called Ursina.
 It features some basic 3D capabilities and is very simple to use, yet very powerful.

 ![alt_text](https://github.com/Tomaslapes/MinecraftCloneUrsina/blob/main/Screenshots/1.PNG?raw=true)
 ![alt_text](https://github.com/Tomaslapes/MinecraftCloneUrsina/blob/main/Screenshots/2.PNG?raw=true)